Warning Warning Savings protection The AMF warns the public against certain platforms proposing investments in real estate as "royalties"

 No specific regulatory changes or new requirements are outlined in this publication, as it solely concerns a leadership appointment proposal rather than substantive rule amendments.
 The AMF's standard process for such proposals involves board review and government ratification, but no alterations to the General Regulation, policies, or compliance obligations are proposed here.

-- binding appointment proposal without compliance obligations
+- binding appointment proposal without compliance obligations.
+Recommended steps include:

-- Review existing AMF relationships and prepare for potential shifts in supervisory engagement
+- Review existing AMF relationships and prepare for potential shifts in supervisory engagement.

-- Update internal governance logs noting key regulator personnel changes
+- Update internal governance logs noting key regulator personnel changes.

 Compliance Impact